Mental Health Courses

 Establish self-directed recovery relationships;

-Mental health workers play an important role in supporting people to recover from mental illness.
+Mental health workers play an important role in supporting people to recover from mental health issues.
 This course will teach you how to establish self-directed recovery relationships.
 You will learn about topics such as motivational interviewing, peer support, and working with families and carers.

 Provide recovery oriented mental health services: